Kasperi Kapanen: St. Louis Blues

 On 25 February 2023, Kapanen was claimed by the St. Louis Blues off waivers.

 Edmonton Oilers

 During the season, having registered just 1 goal in 10 appearances, Kapanen was placed on waivers by the Blues and claimed by the Edmonton Oilers on 19 November 2024.

 On 14 May 2025, Kapanen scored the overtime goal to eliminate the Vegas Golden Knights in an 1-0 victory for the Oilers.

-On June 30, 2025 Kapanen signed a one-year, $1.3 million contract extension.
+On 30 June 2025, Kapanen signed a one-year, $1.3 million contract extension.

+Kapanen led the Oilers in goals and plus-minus during the 2026 playoffs.
+The Oilers would end up losing to the Anaheim Ducks in the first round of the playoffs, 4-2.

+On 1 July 2026, Kapanen signed a one-year, $2.6 million contract with the Oilers.

 Personal life

 Despite being born in and playing in the city of Kuopio, Finland, Kapanen considers himself a Philadelphia native, having spent much of his formative years in the city while his father was playing for the Philadelphia Flyers.
 Regardless, he describes himself as a "kid from Finland".
 Kapanen lived in Farmington, Connecticut, and Cary, North Carolina, prior to his father Sami's trade from the Hartford Whalers/Carolina Hurricanes franchise.

 Kapanen spent parts of the 2012–13 and 2013–14 seasons playing with his father, for KalPa in the SM-liiga.
 He has three siblings: Cassandra born in 1999, Camila born in 2001, and Konsta born in 2003.

 Kasperi is the grandson of former professional ice hockey player Hannu Kapanen, the great-nephew of Jari Kapanen, the nephew of Kimmo Kapanen, and the cousin of Oliver Kapanen.
 His brother Konsta Kapanen debuted in the 2023 World Junior Ice Hockey Championships.